Last updated: November 26, 2021

 Located just moments away from Clovelly and Coogee beach, Gordons Bay is a small piece of paradise along the coastal walk between Bondi and Coogee.

-Protected by a reef, the bay is a popular spot for fishing, swimming, diving and snorkeling, away from the crowds at the large beaches close by.
+Protected by a reef, the bay is a popular spot for fishing, swimming, diving and snorkeling, away from the crowds at the larger beaches nearby.

-The best place to park your car is at the Clovelly Beach car park on Victory Street.
-It’s a big parking area but it does fill up quickly on warm weekend days.
+The best place to park your car is at the Clovelly Beach car park on Victory Street (see map location).

 Alternatively you can try to find parking in the paid parking areas at the north end of Coogee Beach or surrounding suburban streets.